For scholars of 18th-19th century British women writers

 Romantic Circles – Romantic Circles is a refereed scholarly website devoted to the study of Romantic-period literature and culture.
 It is published by the University of Maryland and supported, in part, by the Maryland Institute for Technology in the Humanities (MITH), and the English Departments of Loyola University of Chicago and the University of Maryland.
 It contains refereed journal articles, blog posts, pedagogy resources, electronic editions, and other research resources.

-Romanticism and Victorianism on the Net – Romanticism and Victorianism on the Net (RaVoN) is an international peer-reviewed e-Journal devoted to British Nineteenth-Century Literature (ISSN 1916-1441).
-The site also includes book reviews and information about upcoming conferences.
-(Michael Eberle-Sinatra, University of Montreal; Dino Franco Felluga, Purdue University)
+Romanticism on the Net – Romanticism on the Net (RoN) is an international peer-reviewed e-Journal devoted to British literature.

 Romantic Texts, Electronic Texts and Home Pages – A large list of links, including sites by individual authors, electronic texts and home pages for scholars in the Eighteenth and Nineteenth centuries.
 (Michael Gamer, University of Pennsylvania)